-We have audited the accompanying financial statements of the governmental activities and the major fund of the Lawrence County Land Reutilization Corporation, Lawrence County, Ohio, a component unit of Lawrence County, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Lawrence County Land Reutilization Corporation's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities and the major fund of Lawrence County Land Reutilization Corporation, Lawrence County, Ohio (the Corporation), a component unit of Lawrence County, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of the Lawrence County Land Reutilization Corporation, as of December 31, 2022, and the respective changes in financial position, thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of the Corporation as of December 31, 2023, and the respective changes in financial position thereof for the year then ended in accordance with accordance with accounting principles generally accepted in the United States of America.